-Some people call Auckland the Little Sydney because of the many similarities between the two.
-Both are quite large, both have harbors and both were established as English colonies.
+Some people call Auckland “Sydney's little sister” or “little Sydney” because of the many similarities between the two.
+Both are quite large, both have harbours and both were established as English colonies.
 And like all the English colonies there is a lot of “Victoria” stuff.
 Victoria Mount, Victoria streets, Victoria monuments; colonial times were times of some major brown-nosing.
-It was almost a race between whom dedicates most discoveries to the Queen.
+It was almost a race between who dedicates most discoveries to the Queen.
 This case was also quite interesting compared to the other colonies.
 The Maoris discovered New Zealand in the 14th century and began to settle in tribal communities.
 Tribes usually don’t like other tribes all that much, so they started fighting.
 They fought with the proverbial sticks and stones until the English came around.
 “That’s a nice boom stick you guys got there…” the Maoris said, “…I don’t think the other tribes have boom sticks”.
 And thus, a kindling of friendship was lit.
 The area where Auckland currently stands had a population of around 20 000 back then.
 That was a lot of people that the English could trade, negotiate and sign treaties with.
-The Treaty of Waitangi was signed in 1840, officially adding New Zealand to the British Empire and granting "equal rights" to the Maori.
+The Treaty of Waitangi was signed in 1840, officially adding New Zealand to the British Empire and granting equal rights to the Maori.
 Those “equal rights” gave them English citizenship and stripped them of the right to their lands.
 All this resulted in the Maori (New Zealand) Wars which, according to some, last to this day.
-The armed conflict has, in fact, ended but battles over lost property are now waged by lawyers in courtrooms.
+The armed conflict has, in fact, ended but lawyers in courtrooms now wage battles over lost property.
 1840 was also when Auckland was established as the colony’s capital city.
 Wellington took over as the capital in 1865 but Auckland remains the most populous city in NZ.
 Pay a visit to the Auckland War Memorial Museum (http://www.aucklandmuseum.com/) where you can learn more about that history.